adpol95/ExpressJS-Server/README.md

 ## Info
 Current common information like app name, version, current time, timezone.

-## User storage
+## The storage of users
-CRUD operations for user storage accounting
+CRUD operations for The storage of users accounting

 ## ESlint + Prettier
 It works together well.